Owe My Love: Production

 Principal photography commenced in March 2020.
 It was halted in the same month due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued in November 2020.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Owe My Love earned an 11.5% rating.
-While the final episode scored a 9.1% rating.
+The final episode scored a 9.1% rating.

+Accolades

 Controversy

-Actress-singer Mystica complained about the production's mistreatment towards her.
-She was later fired and replaced by Patani Dano in the role in November 2020.
+Actress-singer Mystica complained about the production's treatment towards her.
+She was later fired from the show, and replaced by comedian Patani Dano in the role in November 2020.